 Tier III parcels are those within the Area of Impact that are not currently impacted by urban uses but may be transitioned over the next 10-20 years.
 Therefore, within the context of this Plan, endowment lands identified as Tier III will continue to be managed in accordance with their current asset classification so long as they do not meet the criteria of Tier I or Tier II.
-However, as with the City and County's comprehensive plans, these lands will be continuously reviewed during the timeframe and management strategies and adjusted as growth occurs.
+However, as with the City's comprehensive plan, these lands will be continuously reviewed during the timeframe and management strategies and adjusted as growth occurs.